forhaoliu/chain-of-hindsight/README.md

-# CoH's Jax Implementation
+# CoH's Implementation

-Authors' implementation of Chain-of-Hindsight which is proposed in [Chain of Hindsight aligns Language Models with Feedback](https://arxiv.org/abs/2302.02676).
+Authors' implementation of Chain-of-Hindsight which is proposed in [Chain of Hindsight aligns Language Models with Feedback](https://arxiv.org/abs/2302.02676) in Jax.

-The implementation is in Jax/Flax.
-It supports both small-scale (several TPUs/GPUs) and large-scale (hunders and thousands of TPUs/GPUs) training and inference.
+This implementation allows GPT model training and inference at both small (few TPUs/GPUs) and large (hundreds/thousands of TPUs/GPUs) scales through the use of data and model parallelism.

-## Codebase structure
+# Codebase structure

 ```bash
 .